rafahg/back-end-project/README.md

   $ ./bin/web_info.rb webserver.log
   ```

-Of course the the script is ready to accept any log file in the same format.
+Of course the script is ready to accept any other log file in the same format.

 ## APPROACH AND METHODOLOGY.